ruby-processing/ruby-processing.github.io/_posts/2015-11-21-getting_started.md

 ### Setup

 Setting JRubyArt for the first time, can seem a bit involved (especially if you are addicted to rvm or rbenv).
 The JRubyArt gem relies on JRuby-9.0.4.0+, Processing-3.0.1, and a handful of other dependencies.
-Here's how to get them all installed and working on the Mac.
+Here's how to get them all installed and working on linux.

-Install homebrew, wget, java (1.8+)
+You will likely have wget installed, install jdk-8 can be OpenJDK, but make sure to install OpenJFX as well (JavaFX is included with the Oracle version), and some version of ruby-2.1+ preferably jruby-9.0.4.0.
+If your distro does not offer a sufficiently up to date version of java install Oracle version in `/opt` as suggested for jruby and create appropriate links (use `update-alternatives` for a debian based distro).

 ### Processing

+If you are on ArchLinux
+{% highlight bash %}
+sudo pacman -S processing # installs processing-3.0.1
+{% endhighlight %}

-You can check to see what platforms are supported [here][platforms].
+Otherwise you can check to see what platforms are officially supported [here][platforms].

-Download Processing-3.0.1+ from the [official website][official] and install it.
-When you're done, make sure that the resulting app is located in your /Applications directory.
+Download Processing-3.0.1+ from the [official website][official] and install, prefer to install in say `~/processing-3.0.1`, that way you can keep processing-2.2.1 (or earlier version of processing), which you may find useful.
+When you're done, make sure to take note of the directory you installed the app to complete the configuration.
 Fire up processing, and use the processing ide to install the sound and video libraries as these are no longer included in the download (but you will surely want them):-

 `Sketch/Import Library/Add Library/Video` _ide menu_

 ### JRuby

-It is possible to run JRubyArt without a system install of jruby and given the current state of rbenv and rvm support or lack of it for jruby-9.0.4.0 it may be better to defer a system install of jruby until things settle down.
-However you probably need a jruby install to use JRubyArt with other gems eg toxiclibs.
-There is a bitanami installer for [jruby-9.0.4.0][bitnami] or you may prefer a homebrew install for jruby-9.0.3.0.
-I haven't tried either as a linux user.
+For ArchLinux only:-

+{% highlight bash %}
+sudo pacman -S jruby # installs jruby-9.0.4.0 sudo pacman -S ruby # installs up to date MRI ruby
+{% endhighlight %}

+For debian (ubuntu/mint etc) distro installers are hopelessly out of date (even for MRI ruby), my preference is to download and install jruby (and MRI ruby) to the `/opt` folder and make use of the excellent update-alternatives tool to create symbolic links to the relevant binaries (this is much more robust than rvm or rbenv).
+Use rvm or better rbenv if you must, but be aware they can be particulary troublesome on linux (and are completely incompatible, and difficult to get rid of especially rvm).

 ### JRubyArt